matiasanaya/toy-robot-simulator/README.md

 ## Discussion

-This piece of software is over-engineered.
+Over-engineered.
 On the one hand it attempts to solve a static, straight-forward problem.
 On the other hand it tries to demonstrate coding and object-oriented design skills.
-OOD is aimed at problems that need to change.
-By definition, this exercise will not need to change.
 This generates tensions which I feel are incompatible and creep into the code base.

-The results is that most of the files/classes/modules/methods/lines in the source code are sensible to the argument that they are overkill for the problem in question.
+Most of the files/classes/modules/methods/lines in the source code are sensible to the argument that they are overkill for the problem in question.

-In the end I tried my best to keep it simple while applying some OOD, but couldn't help feeling like the person to whom 'every problem seems like a nail'.
+In the end I tried to keep it simple and apply OOD, while feeling like the person to whom 'every problem seems like a nail'.

-### The Bad Parts
+### The Not So Good Parts

 #### Code

 ##### `Command::Parser#parse`

-This method/module has too many hidden dependancy to work (aka magic) and is not clear enough how you would add more parsers to it.
+This method/module has too many hidden dependency to work (aka magic) and is not clear enough how you would add more parsers to it.

-The parser is intended to be extedned by adding constants to the `Command::Parser` name space, and each constant should be an instance of the Command::Parser::Base class.
+The parser is intended to be extended by adding constants to the `Command::Parser` name space, and each constant should be an instance of the Command::Parser::Base class.
 This is not self evident and thus bad.

 On the other hand, these constants need to be require by the application, which either means including them in the `/lib/toy_robot/command/parser.rb` or having a automatic loading of files under the `lib/toy_robot` directory.

-##### `Pose::Orientation`
+##### `Pose`

 ```ruby
 EAST = :east